JC Flowers buys British debt collection business from AnaCap

 JC Flowers, headed by investment manager Christopher Flowers, has been actively looking for investments in the British financial services industry, having established a small UK banking business through its acquisition of the Kent Reliance building society two years ago.

-It recently submitted a bid proposal for the 315 'Rainbow' branches being sold by the Royal Bank of Scotland (RBS.L).
+It recently submitted a bid proposal for the 315 'Rainbow' branches being sold by the Royal Bank of Scotland.

 Financial details for the Cabot deal were not disclosed but the Financial Times had reported the price would be around 800 million pounds ($1.2 billion) including debt.